-- 1. Completion of 91 credits with a minimum g.p.a. of 2.00 or higher - 2.
-Completion of the Diversified Education Curriculum (D.E.C.) - 3.
-Completion of a minimum of 16 credits in the natural sciences (D.E.C. category E) Note: HAN 200 and HAN 202 (or equivalent anatomy and physiology courses) are required natural sciences courses - 4.
-Completion of 21 credits in related electives courses (see listing below)
+1. Completion of 91 credits with a minimum g.p.a. of 2.00 or higher

+2. Completion of the Diversified Education Curriculum

+3. Completion of a minimum of 16 credits in the natural sciences with a grade of C or higher.
+Note: HAN 200 and HAN 202 (or equivalent anatomy and physiology courses) are required natural sciences courses

+4. Completion of 21 credits in related electives courses with a grade of C or higher. (see listing below)

 Note: Any natural science course taken beyond the minimum requirement of 16 credits can also satisfy related elective requirement.

-Note: HAN 312 (or equivalent medical terminology course) is a required related elective course).
+Note: HAN 312 (or equivalent medical terminology course) is a required related elective course.